Showcase Terms And Conditions

 • Initial notice to scholarship finalists will be sent via email to the address provided on the application.

-• We will ask for final enrollment verification, a signature of promotional release, and educational records release documents.
+• We will ask for final enrollment verification, a signature of the promotional release, and educational records release documents.
 The scholarship is not officially awarded until the finalist(s) return the required documents.

 • Final notice of awarded scholarships will be sent to each finalist via email and postal mail after verification is completed.